Glamping, a Global Travel Trend

 We believe the attraction stems from the fact that living in Montana balances an appreciation for the wilderness and the pleasures of life—the views, fresh food, minimal traffic and an endless supply of diverting hobbies at our fingertips.

-As The Ranch at Rock Creek Director of Facilities Rich Miller says, “Camping is a family tradition for almost anyone who grew up here.
+“Camping is a family tradition for almost anyone who grew up here.
 Sleeping outside (basically) and getting closer to nature are why people are drawn to Montana, and why people who grew up here tend to stay here.
-We definitely kicked that experience up a notch by adding the amenities and comforts that we have.”
+We definitely kicked that experience up a notch by adding the amenities and comforts that we have.” ~Facilities Director Rich Miller

 Glamping can be entirely focused on the tent itself or it can pull in the other aspects of the great outdoors that make camping so attractive.
 Our all-inclusive glamping approach means that guests take advantage of the proximity of a world-famous fly fishing destination, rodeo arena and 75 beautiful horses.
 They are just moments away from hiking and biking trails.
 Glamping goes hand in hand with experiential travel.
 While we’ve always said we can’t take credit for the scenery, we believe the glamping experience enhances our ability to appreciate and reflect upon it.